Donerkebap13/DonerComponents/README.md

 ## Example
 [DonerECS_Asteroids_Example](https://github.com/Donerkebap13/DonerECS_Asteroids_Example) is an **example project** I've created in order to show how to use **DonerECS**.
 It's a really simple Asteroids-wannabe clone.
 My intention with that project is to show all the features the framework supports right now, such as:
-- Entity hierarchy
+- GameObject hierarchy
 - Messaging between entities
 - Prefab system
-- Entity parsing from JSON
+- GameObject parsing from JSON
 - Component creation
-- Entity Tags
+- GameObject Tags

 ## Tutorial
 Here I'll try to illustrate the basic usage of the main systems of DonerECS.
 After reading this you'll have the basic knowledge on how things are organized and how they can be used.
 For a deeper understanding I recommend you to have a look to the [Example Project.](#example)